 others are potentially troublesome.
 When infants have the wrong mix, they are

 more likely to develop symptoms of colic.
 Why?
 What causes colic symptoms in

 babies with too much of the wrong bacteria?

+Researchers are still putting together pieces of the puzzle.
 But the general idea is high concentrations of certain bacteria can cause intestinal inflammation.
 In addition, they may prompt babies to grow more pain receptors in the gut, making the babies more sensitive to potentially painful stimuli (Pärtty and Kalliomäki 2017).